Marocchinate: Cultural depictions

-Although the popular definition of "ciociaria" for some areas of Lazio is historically and geographically inappropriate, the term itself is often associated with these war crimes.
-The definition was indeed forcefully imposed by the fascist regime, although, it was just a popular pejorative term in the modern Roman dialect.Alonzi L., Il concetto di Ciociaria dalla costituzione della provincia di Frosinone a oggi («L'Italia ritagliata.
-L'identità storico-culturale delle regioni: il caso del Lazio meridionale ed orientale», Società Geografica Italiana, Roma 1997)See: Squadrismo.
-20 ottobre XVIII.
-Ventennale del Fascio di Frosinone, Federazione ciociara del P.N.F.
-Having been imposed by fascism in the pre-war years, it has remained associated with these war crimes.
-The 1957 novel Two Women (original title La Ciociara, literally “the woman from Ciociaria”) by Alberto Moravia references the Marocchinate; in it a mother and her daughter, trying to escape the fighting, are raped by Goumiers in an abandoned church.
+Although the popular definition of "ciociaria" for some areas of Lazio is historically and geographically inappropriate, the term itself is often associated with these mass rapes.
+The definition was indeed forcefully imposed by the fascist regime, although it was just a popular pejorative term in the modern Roman dialect.
+Having been imposed by fascism in the pre-war years, it has remained associated with these mass rapes.
+The 1957 novel Two Women (original title La Ciociara, literally "the woman from Ciociaria") by Alberto Moravia references the Marocchinate; in it a mother and her daughter, trying to escape the fighting, are raped by Goumiers in an abandoned church.
 The novel was made into a movie, directed by Vittorio De Sica and starring Sophia Loren, for which Loren won the Academy Award for Best Actress.
 In Castro dei Volsci, a monument called the "Mamma Ciociara" was erected to remember all the mothers who tried in vain to defend themselves and their daughters.

 Claims of exaggeration

 Other sources, such as French Marshal Jean de Lattre de Tassigny, claimed that such cases were isolated events exploited by German propaganda to smear allies, particularly French troops.
-The Goumiers became a folkloric tale and stories started to be made up to extremes of absurdity.
-General Juin never issued the promise of "free rein" to his Moroccan troops, nor did any other French officers.
-The Italian Senate launched its own investigation, reaching the conclusion that 2,000 women were raped, as well as 600 men:Over 2,000 women were raped, the youngest at 11, the oldest at 86.
-Dozens died.
-Six hundred men suffered the same fate.
-Among them a young parish priest, who died two days after the torture suffered.
-Two sisters, aged 15 and 18, suffered the violence of 200 Moroccan soldiers.
+The Goumiers became a folkloric tale and stories started to be made up to extremes, even if these very extremes are documented elsewhere.
+According to this source, General Juin never issued the promise of "free rein" to his Moroccan troops, nor did any other French officers.